kerbilliam/CS141-Project/README.md

 3. Implementation of physics in drawing panel.

 ## HOW TO DOWNLOAD
->Download the ZIP File
+1.Download the ZIP File
 Visit the project repository on GitHub.

 Click the green Code button at the top-right corner of the repository page.

 Select Download ZIP.

 Extract the downloaded ZIP file to your desired location.

->Clone the Repository
+2.Clone the Repository

 To clone the project using Git, follow these steps:

 Copy the repository URL from the Code button (e.g., https://github.com/username/repository.git).

-Open your terminal or command prompt and navigate to the directory where you want to store the project.
+Open your terminal or command prompt and navigate to the directory where you want to store the project .
 Run the following command (put the link you copied instead): git clone git clone [[https://github.com/username/repository.git](https://github.com/kerbilliam/CS141-Project.git)](https://github.com/kerbilliam/CS141-Project.git)